-All students (and adults) have strengths and weaknesses.
-In K-12 education, student weaknesses and areas of concern are sometimes more apparent, while strengths can fade into the background.
-Over the past decade, there has been a movement in education to be more explicit in addressing student strengths and encouraging the use of instructional practices to promote growth in areas that might need improvement.
+We all have strengths and weaknesses, but in K-12 education, student weaknesses are often a focus of attention, while strengths fade into the background.
+Over the past decade, there has been a movement in education to capitalize on student strengths while using instructional practices that promote growth in areas that might need improvement.

 Attendance plays an important role in a student’s school experience and learning outcomes — they can’t learn if they’re not there.
 But throughout the pandemic and following, attendance concerns have skyrocketed.
 A report from 2021 found that the rates of chronically absent students was 22% — double the rate from before the pandemic.
 Recent findings also show an increase in school refusals among students struggling with their mental health.